mxh/scenemap/README.md

 you will get is close to what you see in Table 2, not the one in Table 1.
 The data for Table 1 will be released soon.

+All code, except for where specified, written by Moos Hueting.

 ### Introduction
 Currently, we release the model files for the depth, semantics and scene map estimation networks, as well as a set of data generated using the rendering